jdhao/blog_source/sqrt_without_using_builtin_sqrt.md

 # Conclusion

-As you can see, the Babylonian method converges much faster than gradient descent.
+Both the Babylonian method and Newton's method converge much faster than gradient descent.
-However, using gradient descent to solve this problem is kind of fun and provides a new perspective.
+However, using gradient descent to solve this problem is fun and provides a new perspective.